-Alun Leach-Jones (1937 - 2017) held more than 82 solo exhibitions since 1964.
+Alun Leach-Jones (1937 - 2017) held more than 80 solo exhibitions between 1964 and 2017.
 His work has been included in significant group exhibitions including The Field at the National Gallery of Victoria, Melbourne (1968) and the Bienal de Sao Paulo, Brazil (1969).
 Survey exhibitions of Leach-Jones’ work have been held at Lalit Kala Academy, New Delhi, India (1974), Monash University Gallery, Melbourne (1976), Kunstlerhaus Bethanien, Berlin, Germany (1981) Glyn Vivian Art Gallery, Swansea, Wales (1992), Geelong Art Gallery, Victoria (1995) and Newcastle Region Art Gallery, New South Wales (2007).
 Leach-Jones is represented in the collections of the National Gallery of Australia, Canberra; the National Gallery of Victoria, Melbourne; the Art Gallery of New South Wales, Sydney; the Queensland Art Gallery, Brisbane; the Art Gallery of Western Australia, Perth; the Solomon R. Guggenheim Museum, New York; the Museum of Modern Art, New York; National Museum of Wales, Cardiff; British Museum, London and Walker Art Gallery, Liverpool.

 THE COUNTRY BEYOND THE STARS

 5 TO 20 MAY 2018

 Beginning in 2015, Alun Leach-Jones revisited a large work from 2003 titled The Country Beyond the Stars as a starting point for the new body of painting in this exhibition.
 These works titled The Country Beyond the Stars #1 - #10 are the last paintings by the artist.